thaliproject/thali/index.md

 # Who?

 Thali is being actively developed by Jukka Silvennoinen and Yaron Y. Goland assigned to the Microsoft Open Technologies Hub.
-We love all sorts of [contributions!](WaysToContribute).
-The previous page also contains lots of great ways to track what we are doing.
+We love all sorts of [contributions!](WaysToContribute) The previous page also contains lots of great ways to track what we are doing.